Hantavirus hemorrhagic fever with renal syndrome: Transmission

-Hantaviruses that cause illness in humans are mainly transmitted by rodents.
+Rodents transmit hantaviruses that cause illness in humans.
 In rodents, hantaviruses usually cause an asymptomatic, persistent infection.
-Infected animals can spread the virus to uninfected animals through aerosols or droplets from their feces, urine, saliva, and blood, through consumption of contaminated food, from virus particles shed from skin or fur, via grooming, or through biting and scratching.
+Infected animals can spread the virus to uninfected animals through aerosols or droplets from their feces, urine, saliva, and blood, through consumption of contaminated food; from virus particles shed from skin or fur, via grooming, or through biting and scratching.
 Hantaviruses can also spread through the fecal-oral route and across the placenta during pregnancy from mother to child.
-They can survive for 10 days at room temperature, 15 days in a temperate environment, and more than 18 days at 4 degrees Celsius, which aids in the transmission of the virus.
+They can survive for 10 days at room temperature, 15 days in a temperate environment, and more than 18 days at 4 degrees Celsius, which aids in viral transmission.
 Environmental conditions favorable to the reproduction and spread of rodents are known to increase disease transmission.
 Living in a rural environment, in unhygienic settings, and interacting with environments shared with hosts are the biggest risk factors for infection, especially people who are hikers, farmers and forestry workers, as well as those in mining, the military, and zoology.

-Rodents can transmit hantaviruses to humans through aerosols or droplets from the excretions and through consumption of contaminated food.
+Rodents can transmit hantaviruses to humans through aerosols or droplets from the excretions and through the consumption of contaminated food.
 Rodent bites and scratches can also transmit hantaviruses to humans.
 The prevalence of hantavirus among rodent breeders and rodent pet owners is up to 80%.
 In one outbreak in North America in 2017, Seoul virus infected 31 people through contact with pet rats.
 Andes virus has often been claimed by researchers to be the only hantavirus known to be spread from person to person, usually after coming into close contact with an infected person.
 It can also reportedly spread through human saliva, airborne droplets from coughing and sneezing, and to newborns through breast milk and the placenta.
-A 2021 systematic review, however, found human-to-human transmission of the Andes virus to not be strongly supported by evidence but nonetheless possible in limited circumstances, especially between close household contacts such as sexual partners.
+A 2021 systematic review, however, found human-to-human transmission of the Andes virus to be poorly supported by evidence but possible in limited circumstances, especially between close household contacts such as sexual partners.
 Puumala virus may be transmissible from person to person through blood and platelet transfusions.